netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the element.

-NETCONF servers that support this extension MUST announce the feature txid-last-modified defined in ietf-netconf-txid.yang.
+NETCONF servers that support this extension MUST announce the feature last-modified defined in ietf-netconf-txid.yang.

 The last-modified attribute values are yang:date-and-time values as defined in ietf-yang-types.yang, {{RFC6991}}.